AntonSol919/linkspace/homepage/basics.md

 ## Why not [alternative]?{#alts}

-There are two types of systems I'm positive aren't the right building blocks for the next digital space.
+There are two types of systems I'm certain aren't the right building blocks for the next digital era.

-- Synchronizing chain of trust: Is slow and not useful for the vast majority of users.
+- Synchronizing chain of trust: Is slow and not useful for the vast majority of users - (and easy to emulate in a supernet).
-- Faster email: (like ActivityPub) is just faster email - without being very fast - plus most of the list below.
+- Faster email/Activity Pub : Its not that fast and its using server defined authenticity[^i] - plus most of the list below.

+[^i]: Yes i'm aware content hashing and publickey identities might one-day be the default - but in so far as i've read about it its going to be extremely complex to build on, and apps will miss out on much of the benefit of a supernet.

 Other supernet-like systems are limited in some way or simply choose a different design:

+- Too specialized.
+For example, a system like Git has a lot of plumbing for diffing each commit.
 - It has either hash addresses or custom url addresses, not both.
 - Too slow.
-Packet routing/parsing should be doable as very few instructions - ideally doable in silicon.
+Packet routing/parsing should be doable in just a few instructions - ideally possible in an integrated circuit.
 It should be fast enough to stream video without using a second protocol.
-That means no json.
+That means no json or base64.
 - No Groups.
 Limiting who you share with is not supported - apps can't be used in a private group.
 - No domains.
 Everything becomes one app.
 - Its focused on signatures and consensus.
 - Large 'packets' - a hash might refer to gigabytes.
 This requires multiple levels to deal with fragmentation in multiple ways.
-- Poor (bash) scripting/piping support
+- Poor scripting support.
-- A blessed/fixed method of exchanging data - either it fits your use-case or you're out of luck.

-With linkspace I believe I've found a good structure for 'the stack' required to build a general purpose supernet.
-Linkspace is first and foremost its packet format, and secondly a bunch of tools to wrangle them to fit a use-case.
+- Excessively interwoven components. e.g. Transmitting packets require a fully running 'node' with a fixed method of exchanging or saving data.

-That does not mean I think alternatives are necessarily worse or useless.
+That does not mean I think alternatives are necessarily worse.
 Different systems have different strong points.